Dev-Dami/zario/CONTRIBUTING.md

     npm run build
     ```

-5. Run the tests (when available):
+5. Run the tests (when available not available yet):

     ```bash
     npm test